bobloscript/bobloscript-Hub/docs/API.md

 ## `POST /v1/scripts/:idOrSlug/execute`

 Records a run event.
 No request body.
-Repeat calls for the same script from the same client inside 15 seconds are ignored rather than rejected.
+Repeat calls for the same script from the same client within a short window are deduplicated.

 ```json
 { "ok": true, "counted": true }